Will your French visa actually pass?

 The 35% Debt-to-Income Rule: How French Banks Calculate What You Can Borrow

-For a single applicant with no existing debt obligations earning the equivalent of €5,000 per month gross, the maximum monthly mortgage payment under this rule is €1,750.
+For a single applicant with no existing debt obligations earning the equivalent of €5,000 per month net, the maximum monthly mortgage payment under this rule is €1,750.
 At current French mortgage rates and a 20-year term, this corresponds to a loan amount in the range of €250,000 to €300,000, depending on the rate.
 A 15% to 20% deposit requirement on top of this determines the maximum property price accessible through this mortgage amount.

 In our experience, the 35% rule is where American buyers most frequently discover their borrowing capacity is lower than expected.
 US debt-to-income norms are more generous (US conventional mortgage underwriting often allows up to 43% or higher under certain conditions), and Americans arriving with US expectations of what their income supports in terms of borrowing capacity need to recalibrate against French rules.